sanger-tol/treevalhiglassdigest/README.md

 ## Introduction

-**sanger-tol/treevalhiglassdigest** is a bioinformatics pipeline that ...
+**sanger-tol/treevalhiglassdigest** is a bioinformatics pipeline to submit the output from the Treeval pipeline, to a HiGlass Kubernetes pod, creating a custom view config and returning the link.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the